 Skip to main content

-vLLM Triton attention backend makes AMD more credible in inference
+vLLM Triton backend makes AMD more credible

 vLLM's Triton and ROCm attention work points to a new inference contest: portable backends that can make AMD and other non-NVIDIA stacks credible in production.